 We also might have created pretty strong buyer personas… but only for the audiences we knew we had.
-It’s not uncommon to discover that your business has another potential audience segment that you just hadn’t targeted yet.
+It’s not uncommon to discover that your business has another potential audience segment you haven’t targeted yet.

 The real estate agent above, for example, would be missing out if they had forgotten to account for potential sellers; if they’re relocating to the same area, that’s commission on both a new house and a sale they’re missing out on.

 There are plenty of examples of this.